NinovanderMark/ConsoleRenderer/README.md

 # What is ConsoleRenderer
-This is a simple and easy-to-use library to help render images to the console that works on Windows or Linux.
+This is a simple and easy-to-use library to help render images in terminal windows that works on Windows or Linux.
 This allows a developer to easily build retro looking applications using C# and .NET.

 I learned programming with QBasic on MS-DOS and miss the days where you can get graphics on screen with just a few lines of code, ConsoleRenderer is a bit of an homage to that minimal style of development.
 Modern graphics libraries tend to have a lot of ceremony to set up a render window and get things on screen, this library aims to be the opposite of that.